gromacs/gromacs/docs/user-guide/mdp-options.rst

       one COM is used, even when there are multiple molecules with position restraints.
 For calculating the COM of the reference coordinates in the starting configuration, periodic boundary conditions are not taken into account.
+Note that with this option the virial and pressure might be ill defined, see :ref:`here <reference-manual-position-restraints>` for more details.

 Simulated annealing